rafalpiotrowski/tx-guard/README.md

 In this module we have all functionality related to processing input transactions and spawning seperate tasks that handle transactions for given account.
 We spawn 1 task per client account, that is responsible for processing it's transactions. (see implementation of `TxProcessor` in `src/tx.rs')

-`TxProcessor::process_transactions` is a future that is run asynchronously together with `CsvTransactionReader::process_data_file`
+`TxProcessor::process_transactions` is a future that runs asynchronously together with `CsvTransactionReader::process_data_file`.
+Program waits for them to both finish before exiting.

 ## How to handle multiple data sources?
-TxProcessor
+In order to support multiple datasources we would need to implement producer like the one in CsvTransactionReader::process_data_file so it would act as another producer.
+It's fairly straight forward as are already using MultiProducer/SingleConsumer channels.

+With multi data sources, we could no longer use Option<RawTransaction>.
+Dedicated message would need to be created to identify the source, necessary for the system to know how many producers there are, so the consumer `TxProcessor::process_transactions` could handle shutdown properly.